haqatak/mmgp/README.md

 - Automated on the fly quantization or ability to load pre quantized models
 - Pretrained Lora support with low RAM requirements
 - Support for pytorch compilation on Linux and WSL (supported on pure Windows but requires a complex Triton Installation).
--

 ## Sample applications that use mmgp
 It is recommended to have a look at these applications to see how mmgp was implemented in each of them:
 - Hunyuan3D-2GP: https://github.com/deepbeepmeep/Hunyuan3D-2GP\
-A great image to 3D or text to 3D tool by the Tencent team.
+A great image to 3D and text to 3D tool by the Tencent team.
 Thanks to mmgp it can run with less than 6 GB of VRAM

 - HuanyuanVideoGP: https://github.com/deepbeepmeep/HunyuanVideoGP\
 One of the best open source Text to Video generator